-Article 30 - Predicate 'cum laude' for the Master's degree audit
+Article 30b - Predicate 'cum laude' for the Master's degree audit

-- 1. A student can receive the predicate 'cum laude' for the Master's degree audit if the Board of Examiners decides to grant that predicate and the following requirements have been met: - a. the weighted average of the results of the courses in the programme, not including the Master's thesis project, is at least 8,0.
+1. Students from cohort 2019 and before receive the predicate 'cum laude' for the Master's degree audit if the following requirements have been met:

+- a. the weighted average of the results of the courses in the programme, not including the Master's thesis project, is at least 8,0.
 Passes (V) and exemptions (VR) will not be taken into consideration; - b. the result for the Master's thesis project is at least 9,0. - c.
 The duration of study, that is, the period between the student's enrolment on the programme and his taking the final examination component, must not exceed 2,5 years, in which any study delay acknowledged as part of the Graduation Support Scheme (RAS) or the TU Delft Profiling Fund Regulations is taken into account. - 2.
 In special cases, the Board of Examiners may decide to grant the predicate 'cum laude' to a student who does not meet the requirements referred to in paragraph 1 if the student in question has shown exceptional skills in the programme in question. - 3.
-By way of derogation from paragraph 1, subparagraph c, for students following an approved double degree programme applies that the duration of study is no longer than 3,5 years.
+By way of derogation from paragraph 1, subparagraph c, for students following an approved double degree programme applies that the duration of study is no longer than 42 months.